Digitally Sign PDFs: An Essential Guide for Professionals

 What is a digital signature?

 A digital signature is a specific type of electronic signature (e-signature) that relies on public-key cryptography to support identity authentication and provide data and transaction integrity.
 It is bound to the identity of an individual or an organization, lending credibility and accountability to a document.
-Third-party issued digital signatures are considered legally binding signatures and non-repudiable, meaning they cannot be disputed or denied.
+Third-party issued digital signatures are considered legally binding and non-repudiable, meaning they cannot be disputed or denied.

 Are digital signatures legal in the USA?